cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 destination IP address checking (e.g. AWS), the checking has to be disabled in order for the DSR mode to work.

-Above helm example configuration in a kube-proxy-free environment with DSR-only mode enabled would look as follows:
+The above Helm example configuration in a kube-proxy-free environment with DSR-only mode enabled would look as follows:

 .. parsed-literal::